RD17/ambar/README.md

 ### Does it perform OCR?
 Yes, it performs OCR on images (jpg, tiff, bmp, etc) and PDF's.
 OCR is perfomed by well-known open-source library Tesseract.
 We tuned it to achieve best perfomance and quality on scanned documents.

-### Which languages are supported for search?
+### Which languages are supported for OCR?
-Supported languages: Eng, Rus, Ita, Deu, Fra, Spa, Pl, Nld, CJK.
+Supported languages: Eng, Rus, Ita, Deu, Fra, Spa.
 If you miss your language, please create an issue on GitHub and we'll add it ASAP.

 ### Does it support tagging?